 If you believe you have been exposed or that you have symptoms of the novel Coronavirus (COVID-19), CALL YOUR DOCTOR.
 Please do not walk in to your doctor’s office or to the Emergency Room and risk exposing the staff and other patients.
 If you arrive to Saratoga Hospital, you will be directed to a safe entry at a nearby testing location.

 24-hour emergency line: 518-584-7460

-Upcoming Victim Impact Panels scheduled:
+Upcoming DWI Victim Impact Panels are scheduled for:

 *A preference will be given to pre-registered attendees

 *Walk-ins will be admitted until capacity is met; on a first come, first serve basis

 *Guests will be admitted only if seats are available